Dow Chemical to take full control of JV with Corning

 Dow and Corning will maintain their current equity stake in Hemlock, Shin-Etsu Handotai and Mitsubishi Materials Corp - and Norway's Renewable Energy.

-(This story corrects the headline and first paragraph to say Dow Chemical will assume full control of the joint-venture, not buy the remaining stake in the joint-venture.
-Adds explanatory second paragraph.)
+(This version of the story corrects headline and paragraph 1 to say Dow Chemical will assume full control of the joint-venture, not buy the remaining stake in the joint-venture.
+Adds explanatory paragraph 2.)

 (Reporting by Sneha Banerjee in Bengaluru; Editing by Saumyadeb Chakrabarty)